-Threat To assault or commit any act which would cause a reasonable person to be put in fear of danger or harm Tobacco/ Paraphernalia Use/Possession of tobacco products, including cigarettes, chewing tobacco, snuff, rolling papers, lighters, matches, e-cigarettes, vapors etc. Unauthorized Use of School Equipment Low-intensity misuse of property; tampering with equipment/impairing its usefulness.
+Tobacco/Paraphern alia Use/Possession of tobacco products, including cigarettes, chewing tobacco, snuff, rolling papers, lighters, matches, e-cigarettes, vapors etc. Unauthorized Use of School Equipment Low-intensity misuse of property; tampering with equipment/impairing its usefulness.
 Tampering with a computer's settings; Using staff copy equipment; using vending machines not allowed for student use.
-Victimizing Harming/Taking advantage of another person

-Persistently Dangerous Schools Report

-(Definitions of Offenses from the 2016-2017 South Carolina Department of Education PowerSchool Incident Management Manual)

-Aggravated Assault

-Aggravated Assault is an unlawful attack by one person upon another wherein the offender uses a weapon or displays it in a threatening manner or the victim suffers obvious severe or aggravated bodily injury involving apparent broken bones, loss of teeth, possible internal injury, severe laceration, or loss of consciousness.
+Victimizing Harming/Taking advantage of another person.
+(Definitions of Offens egerous Schools Report es from the 2016-2017 South Carolina Department of Education t Management Manual) Aggravated Assault Aggravated Assault is an unlawful attack by one person upon another wherein the offender uses a weapon or displays it in a threatening manner or the victim suffers obvious severe or aggravated bodily injury involving apparent broken bones, loss of teeth, possible internal injury, severe laceration, or loss of consciousness.
 This category includes attempted murder.
 A weapon can be a commonly known weapon, such as a gun or knife, or any other item, which, although not usually thought of as a weapon, becomes one when used in a manner that could cause severe bodily injury (e.g., baseball bat, metal chain, large stick).
 A "severe laceration" is one that should receive medical attention.
 A "loss of consciousness" must be the direct result of force inflicted on the victim by the offender.

-Homicide

-Homicide is the killing of one human being by another.
+Homicide Homicide is the killing of one human being by another.
 Do not include vehicular manslaughter or attempted murder as a homicide.
 Non-negligent manslaughter is defined as the willful (non-negligent) killing of one human being by another.
 Negligent manslaughter is defined as the killing of another person through negligence.
 This offense does not include vehicular manslaughter.
 Justifiable homicide - The killing of a perpetrator of a serious criminal offense by a peace officer in the line of duty or the killing, during the commission of a serious criminal offense, of the perpetrator by a private individual.

-Drug Distribution (Drug Usage & Drug Possession)

-Drug Distribution - Except as authorized by state law, it is unlawful for any person (1) to manufacture, distribute, dispense, deliver, or purchase; or to aid, abet, attempt, or conspire to manufacture, distribute, dispense, deliver, or purchase; or to possess with intent to manufacture, distribute, dispense, deliver, or purchase a controlled substance and (2) to create, distribute, dispense, deliver, or purchase; or to aid, abet, attempt, or conspire to create, distribute, dispense, deliver, or purchase a counterfeit substance.
+Drug Distribution (Drug Usage & Drug Possession) Drug Distribution - Except as authorized by state law, it is unlawful for any person (1) to manufacture, distribute, dispense, deliver, or purchase; or to aid, abet, attempt, or conspire to manufacture, distribute, dispense, deliver, or purchase; or to possess with intent to manufacture, distribute, dispense, deliver, or purchase a controlled substance and (2) to create, distribute, dispense, deliver, or purchase; or to aid, abet, attempt, or conspire to create, distribute, dispense, deliver, or purchase; or to possess with intent to distribute, dispense, deliver, or purchase a counterfeit substance.
+Drug Paraphernalia Paraphernalia" as "any instrument, device, article, or contrivance used, designed for use, or intended for use in ingesting, smoking, administering, manufacturing, or preparing a controlled substance and does not include cigarette papers and tobacco pipes but includes, but is not limited to: (a) metal, wooden, acrylic, glass, stone, platic, or caramic marijuana or hashich pipes with or without screens permanent plastic, or ceramic marijuana or hashish pipes with or without screens, permanent

+Formatted: Font: 12 pt, Italic

+Formatted: Normal (Web), Justified, Space After: 2 pt, Line spacing: Multiple 0.9 li, Tab stops: Not at 0.5"

+Formatted: Font: 12 pt, Not Italic